-At the beginning of this reporting period, the Board consisted of Chairman Mark Gaston Pearce and Members Brian Hayes, Sharon Block, and Richard Griffin.
-During the reporting period, Member Hayes's term expired.
+At the beginning of this reporting period, the Board consisted of Chairman Mark Gaston Pearce and Members Sharon Block, and Richard Griffin.
+During the reporting period, the President nominated and the Senate confirmed Chairman Pearce for an additional term as a Member and designated Member Pearce to continue to serve as the Chairman.
+The President also nominated and the Senate confirmed Kent Y. Hirozawa, Harry I. Johnson, III, Philip A. Miscimarra, and Nancy J. Schiffer as Members.
 Acting General Counsel Lafe Solomon continued to serve in that position during the reporting period.

-During Fiscal Year (FY) 2013, the NLRB is operating under a series of Continuing Resolutions that limited funding at the FY 2012 appropriation level.
-In March, that level of funding was reduced by rescission and the Government-wide sequestration.
-The functional funding level of the NLRB is \$263,748,933.
+During Fiscal Year (FY) 2013, the NLRB operated under a series of Continuing Resolutions that limited funding at the FY 2012 appropriation level.
+In March, that level of funding was reduced by rescission and the Governmentwide sequestration.
+The functional funding level of the NLRB was \$263,748,933.

 NLRB Headquarters is located at 1099 14th Street, NW, Washington, DC.
 In addition to the Headquarters building, employees are located in 51 field offices throughout the country.
 Three satellite offices for the administrative law judges are located in Atlanta, San Francisco, and New York City.
 In December 2012, the Board approved a reorganization of the field offices.
-As a result of that reorganization, there are now 28 Regional Offices, 16 Resident Offices, and 7 Subregional Offices.
-In March 2013, the Acting General Counsel proposed additional reorganizing of the field offices that, if approved, would maintain the number of field offices at 51, but reduce the number of Regional Offices to 26 by designating two Regional Offices to be Subregional Offices.
+As a result of that reorganization, there were 28 Regional Offices, 16 Resident Offices, and 7 Subregional Offices.
+In March 2013, the Acting General Counsel proposed additional reorganizing of the field offices that maintained the number of field offices at 51, but reduced the number of Regional Offices to 26 by designating two Regional Offices to be Subregional Offices.
+In July 2013, the Board approved the Acting General Counsel's proposal.